Acidburn0zzz/MagpieOS/README.md

 MagpieOS is based on Arch Linux<br>
 And using GNOME3<br>
-This is the archiso build script for bulding MagpieOS
+This is the archiso build script for building MagpieOS

 # Review video (YouTube)